myeongkyunkang/medcap/README.md

 ## Preparations

-Follow the instructions on the official [`Meta-Llama-3-8B-Instruct`](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) repository to ensure you have access to the official Llama model weights.
+Follow the instructions on the official [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) repository to ensure you have access to the official Llama model weights.
 Once you have confirmed access, download the weights to your local machine.
-Afterward, download the vision encoder [`medcap-textplus`]() to your local machine.
+Afterward, download the vision encoder [medcap-textplus-pmcoa-patients-llama3](https://huggingface.co/myeongkyunkang/medcap-textplus-pmcoa-patients-llama3) to your local machine.

 ## SLAKE evaluation